-Stephanie excels in legal research, writing-intensive projects, organization, and assists in time-intensive parts of cases, such as preparing for trial.
+Stephanie Stradley excels in advice, legal research, writing-intensive projects, organization, and assists in time-intensive parts of cases, such as preparing for trial.

 With a father in the Air Force, Stephanie lived in seven states throughout the United States before finally moving to Houston.
 She went to high school in northwest Houston at Cypress Creek High School where she excelled in academic speech and debate.
 She continued her competition in speech and debate in college at Trinity University.

 At The University of Texas School of Law, Stephanie graded onto the American Journal of Criminal Law after her first year, with one of the two highest grades in Criminal Law.
 She became a member of the AJCL editorial staff in her second year.
-She received the Texas Ex Scholarship her first year after obtaining one of the three highest first year grade point averages.
-[At the Texas-Ex banquet, she ended up meeting Earl Campbell].
+She received the Texas Ex Scholarship her first year after obtaining one of the three highest first-year grade point averages.

-As a third year student, she was picked to be what the University of Texas Law School calls a “Teaching Quizmaster” or “TQ” for short.
-TQs teaches first year law students on methods for legal research and writing, and serves as a peer mentor.
+As a third-year student, she was picked to be what the University of Texas Law School calls a “Teaching Quizmaster” or “TQ” for short.
+TQs teach first-year law students on methods for legal research and writing and serve as a peer mentor.

-Stephanie as the oldest of seven children is likely too competitive for what is reasonable.
-She believes you can’t win unless you try.
-In 2001, she took the test to be on Who Wants To Be a Millionaire and was eventually chosen to be on the prime time show.
+In 2001, she took the test to be on Who Wants To Be a Millionaire and producers eventually chose her to be on the prime time show.
 They flew her to New York City, put her up in a hotel, and she was able to sit in the hot seat across from Regis Philbin and won $64,000.

 She is a big sports fan, particularly of Houston teams, and has a particular love of the Houston Texans.
-She was a four time finalist of the Ultimate Texan Fan contest, and in 2006 was voted Ultimate Fan.
-As a winner, the Texans provided her with an all expense-paid trip to Miami for the Super Bowl
+She was a four-time finalist of the Ultimate Texan Fan contest, and in 2006 was voted Ultimate Fan.

 In 2010, she attended SXSW and participated in the PepsiMax Blogs with Balls roundtable on the subject of the role of the web and sports, and creating online communities.
 That community was generous enough to help her win the Procter & Gamble “Show Us Your Colors” fan contest which got her tickets to the 2013 Super Bowl in New Orleans.